Vizuri/openshift-cicd-pipeline/exercises/Exercise-9/index.md

      from *Commit directly ...* to *Create a new branch ...*

    * Enter the branch name `feature/Feature-1`.

+    <img src="../images/new_branch.png" alt="new_branch" width="30%">

+   * Click on the *Commit Changes* button
      >IMPORTANT: At this point do not perform a pull request yet

-    <img src="../images/new_branch.png" alt="new_branch" width="30%">

    * From the Jenkins console, go to the *custom-service* project and click on the *Scan Multibranch Pipeline Now* option on the left.
      This will scan the project for new branches and kick off the feature branch build.